krispingal/krispingal.github.io/content/articles/understanding-skiplists/index.md

 ## Closing notes: When to use Skip Lists

 Skip lists are a probabilistic data structure that balances performance and simplicity.
-They offer efficient operations with average-case time complexity of $O(\log{n})$ for search, insertion, and deletion, but without the strict balancing requirements of red-black or AVL trees.
+They offer efficient operations with average-case time complexity of \\(O(\log{n})\\) for search, insertion, and deletion, but without the strict balancing requirements of red-black or AVL trees.
 Below are some scenarios where skip lists may outperform other structures like red-black trees, AVL trees, or hash tables:
 **Range Queries**

 - **Efficient range searches**: Skip lists excel in range queries, as they allow for quick traversal over nodes within specified bounds.
 By leveraging the multi-level structure, skip lists can efficiently identify all elements within a given range.